kanishkarj/kanishkarj-gatsby-portfolio/src/pages/markdown/blog/webpack-3-3-2018/post.md

   - _fallback_ : Loader that should be used when the CSS is not extracted(i.e. in an additional chunk when allChunks: false).
 * We also have added the extractPlugin to the plugins array.

-Now lets test this.
+Now let's test this.
 Add the following style to _/assets/scss/app.scss_ :
 ```scss
 $bgcolor: #a80c0c;
 body {